Theories of Consciousness (tcc)

 Core claim: Reality is fundamentally neither mental nor physical but some neutral “stuff” that can appear as either depending on how it is organized or viewed.
 Mind and matter are two aspects of the same underlying reality.

-Relationship to idealism: Neutral monism avoids privileging either mind or matter.
+Relationship to consciousness-first frameworks: Neutral monism avoids privileging either mind or matter.
 Its principal challenge is characterizing the “neutral” substrate — what is it, if neither mental nor physical?
-Depending on how this is resolved, neutral monism can collapse into physicalism (if the neutral base is characterized in non-experiential terms), idealism (if characterized in experiential terms), or remain genuinely distinct (if a third characterization is viable).
-The position’s coherence depends on whether “neither mental nor physical” is a stable category or an unstable placeholder that must eventually resolve in one direction.
+Depending on how this is resolved, neutral monism can collapse into physicalism, into a consciousness-first framework, or remain genuinely distinct.

 What neutral monism contributes as constraint: The duality of mental and physical descriptions may reflect perspectival difference rather than ontological division.
-Any adequate account must address why reality admits of both experiential and structural description — whether this dual character is fundamental (dual-aspect), derivative of something deeper (neutral monism), or the result of one being the appearance of the other (idealism and physicalism, from opposite directions).
+Any adequate account must address why reality admits of both experiential and structural description — whether this dual character is fundamental, derivative of something deeper, or the result of one being the appearance of the other.

 VII.
 The Brute-Fact Map

 Where Explanation Stops establishes that every framework must terminate somewhere — at brute facts that are accepted without further grounding.
-The question is not whether a framework has brute facts but where it places them and what that placement costs.
+The question is not whether a framework has brute facts but where it places them.

 Applying this analysis to the theories of consciousness reveals a pattern: